Our Vision for RE at Brixworth Primary School

 In accordance with the requirements of the 1944 Education Act and the Education Reform Act, 1988, the school has a daily assembly for collective worship.

 As Brixworth Primary is a Church of England Voluntary Controlled school, Collective Worship is of a broadly Christian nature and is flexible enough to match the ages, aptitudes and backgrounds of our children.
-In addition, our collective worship promotes the mission statement, values and aims of the school by developing the children’s love and concern for others as well as their own self-worth.
+In addition, our collective worship promotes our vision and values of the school by developing the children’s love and concern for others as well as their own self-worth.
 Representatives from local churches regularly attend to conduct an assembly and may in addition be asked to take part in the services that take place at the Parish Church.
 Each year group participates in a service at the church, usually linked to the church calendar.

 A parent has the right to withdraw their child from Religious Education or from Collective Worship.
 Arrangements for withdrawal should be made with the Headteacher.